 Once again, my students help me shift my focus and see the world through a different set of lenses–in this case, not rose-colored, expensive, ivy-league-bound lenses, but practical, real-world specs where earning a living now and making more money later have to intersect.

 What do you think about college and careers?
 Do you see the value in a pricey four-year school?
-Or would you consider the tech school route for your kids or family members?
+Would you consider the tech school route for your kids or family members?
+Or do you think entrepreneurship is the way to go?